Dual Diagnosis Treatment Program in Kokomo, IN

 - Mutual Support Groups – These are support groups that Alcoholics Anonymous, Narcotics Anonymous, and others hold on a regular basis.

-Mental Health Disorders that We Treat at First City Recovery CenterAt First City Recovery Center, we can offer your loved one treatment in our dual diagnosis program.
+At First City Recovery Center, we can offer your loved one treatment in our dual diagnosis program.
 We begin by screening your loved one for a mental health disorder and then evaluate your loved one’s substance use disorder.
 The treatment may include medication.
-The mental health disorders we treat at First City Recovery Center include the following:

 Many people with ADHD turn to drugs to cope with their symptoms.
 Additionally, doctors often prescribe stimulants to treat the disorder, leading to a toxic substance abuse pattern.

 About half of people diagnosed with bipolar disorder also deal with addiction.
 Again, a desire to self-medicate is the driving force here.
 Drugs and alcohol can take the “edge” off, providing temporary relief from seemingly insurmountable manic episodes.

 Perhaps more than any other, borderline personality disorder drives many of its afflicted to substance abuse.

 Likewise, people suffering from depression end up in a worsening self-medication cycle.
 A devastating crash always follows the temporary relief.

-Eating DisordersEating disorders usually come from pervasive feelings of inferiority.
+Eating disorders usually come from pervasive feelings of inferiority.
 Many drugs suppress appetite.

-Generalized Anxiety DisorderGeneralized anxiety disorder affects a substantial percentage of the adult population.
+Generalized anxiety disorder affects a substantial percentage of the adult population.
 For the same reasons listed above, many end up turning to drugs or alcohol to cope.

 OCD causes unwanted intrusive thoughts and other obsessions, including irrational fears and the compulsion to complete certain rituals.
 It’s a multi-faceted disorder that can manifest in different ways.

 After a severely traumatic event, a person can develop PTSD.
 This disorder impedes endorphin production and makes it difficult for someone to feel happy.
 According to the Department of Veteran Affairs, as many as 80 percent of suffering soldiers may abuse alcohol.

 Dr. Vahid Osman, MD is a psychiatry specialist in Indianapolis, IN.